Esshahn/pydisass6502/readme.md

 python3 disass.py -i source/flt.prg -o code/flt.asm -e entrypoints.json
 ```

-Imports the file `flt.org` located in the `source` folder, parses it with comments and using custom entrypoints defined in `entrypoints.json` and writes the output assembly code as `flt.asm` into the `code` folder.
+Imports the file `flt.org` located in the `source` folder, parses it with comments and uses custom entrypoints defined in `entrypoints.json` and writes the output assembly code as `flt.asm` into the `code` folder.

 ## JSON files